awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

              |-- index.html
 ```

-## Bundle the Application's Files into a Single Archive File and Push the Archive File<a name="tutorials-windows-upload-application-bundle-and-push-archive"></a>
+## Bundle the application's files into a single archive file and push the archive file<a name="tutorials-windows-upload-application-bundle-and-push-archive"></a>

 Bundle the files into an archive file \(known as an application *revision*\)\.

 **Note**
 You may be charged for storing objects in a bucket and for transferring application revisions into and out of a bucket\.
-For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.
+For more information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 1. On the development machine, switch to the folder where the files are stored: